Bob's Projects & Ideas

 Compacted soil excludes vital soil air.
-Sunken paths eliminate walking on the seedbed.
+Sunken paths eliminate walking on the seedbed, keeping it loose.

 The tire rims and sides present a large impermeable surface markedly reducing water loss.
 Since exposed soil loses water rapidly in hot weather, heavy mulching cuts this substantially.
 Now my soil can go without water for a month in hot weather.
 Plant roots quickly penetrate and invade the heavily mulched sunken pathways sucking up the large reserves of water.
 Many roots grow on TOP of the soil I've noticed, beneath the straw drinking in the water and the nutrients from the mulch.
 Some go for 20 feet.